SFEstrada/NewsReader/README.md

 News Reader App based on "The Complete Android Oreo Developer Course" from Rob Percival.

 # Description
-The App displays a list of top news from the website https://news.ycombinator.com/ in the main activity.
-The user can select the desired article to read, which launches the ArticleActivity and displays the content in a webView widget.
+The App displays a list of top news from which the user can then choose to read in the app.

 # Characteristics
 - Main Activity contains ListView to display the title of the available articles